-This railing system utilizes a heavy aluminum channel known as the base shoe.
-The base shoe can be exposed as a design feature, or set in the floor or decking so that only the glass is visible, making it appear to come straight up out of the floor.
-The glass can come in a variety of types and sizes, including frosted, tinted, and more.
-In many states, it can be installed without a caprail (California is an exception).
-Our base shoe railing system is engineered for California’s strict code, which means it will meet other nationwide codes.
+This railing system utilizes a heavy aluminum channel known as a base shoe.
+The base shoe can be exposed as a design feature, or set in the floor or deck so the glass appears to come straight out of the floor.
+The glass comes in a variety of types and sizes, including frosted, tinted, and more.
+In many states, it can be installed without a cap rail (California is an exception).
+Our base shoe railing system is engineered for California’s strict code, meaning it will meet other nationwide codes.
 It simply requires specific blocking and framing, with a 1/2″ glass minimum.

 Stair and Railing

-A concealed base shoe acts as a guardrail along the loft and stair landing, then turns down the floating stairs and connects to the ground floor.
-Clear anodized aluminum matches the handrails, as well as the flat bar railings on the exterior.
-Note the corners, where the glass is pulled back for a spatial reveal, and the way the glass on the staircase disappears into the stair stringer.
+A concealed base shoe acts as a guardrail along the loft and stair landing, then turns down the floating stairs connecting to the ground floor.
+Clear anodized aluminum matches the handrails and the flat bar railings on the exterior.
+Note the corners, where the glass is pulled back for a spatial reveal and the way the glass on the staircase disappears into the stair stringer.

 Frosted Glass, Concealed Shoe

 This job features a base shoe railing utilized as a privacy fence.
-The frosted glass lets light in but provides privacy for the courtyard.
+The frosted glass lets light in and provides privacy for the courtyard.
 We wrapped the shoe in wood to match the rest of the fence and ordered special 1/2″ frosted glass.
 At the end of construction we installed the privacy glass.
-Because this is used as a fence and not a railing, we were not required to have a caprail.
+Because this is used as a fence and not a railing, we were not required to have a cap rail.

 Interior Bridge and Staircase

 This project features a base shoe that was integrated into the floor of the residence.
-Because of this design detail, the glass gives the illusion of coming right out of the wood.
-The glass on this project is 1/2″ starphire with 2″ spacing between panels to represent what would normally be a railing post.
-It features a small-profile stainless steel cap rail.
+This design detail gives the illusion of the glass coming out of the wood.
+The glass used is 1/2″ Starphire with 2″ spacing between panels to represent a railing post and features a small-profile stainless steel cap rail.
 We also built the staircase and continued the theme on the stairs as well as the tile floor on the lower level.

 East Bay Base Shoe Railing